 All of these prices can be affected by additional costs due to extra plumbing, heating, and flooring requirements.
 This is why hiring skilled tradespeople to install your flooring, taps, tiling, or anything else you might need is really important.
 You might think you’re going to save money by doing a bit of DIY, but bathroom installations are complex, and in the long-run, hiring a professional bathroom fitter will save you time and money.

-The prices in this guide do not include VAT and will always clarify where a sum includes cost of labour and materials, and where the price is referring to them separately.
 Expect to pay more if you live in London and the South East, where cost of labour can rise by up to 20% more on average.

 This guide breaks down the costs of all the bathroom renovation projects you could complete: